Ragheil/TUPAD/README.md

 It is provided to:

-  -Learn about browser encryption
+  - Learn about browser encryption

-  -Protect your own credentials
+  - Protect your own credentials

-  -Understand real-world software security
+  - Understand real-world software security